-6 Appealing Skill Areas That Are Often Taught at Top Business Schools
+- 7 Career Areas Often Taught at Top Business Schools

-Few sectors have as many possible careers paths as this one.
-In fact, the variety of business programs available to students is now greater than ever.
+Few sectors have as many possible career paths as this one.
+The variety of business programs available to students is now greater than ever.
 Companies within all types of industries need qualified professionals with market-ready abilities.

 And the opportunities aren't just limited to corporate environments.
 Many other kinds of organizations also require people with business skills.
 For example, employment options frequently exist with not-for-profit agencies, government departments, and community associations.
 Plus, you might have an entrepreneurial spirit and decide to launch your own enterprise.